tldr-pages/tldr/pages/linux/rpmspec.md

 `rpmspec --query {{path/to/rpm.spec}}`

-- List all queryformat options:
+- List all options for `--queryformat`:

 `rpmspec --querytags`